 The fork in the Colorado Trail occurs midway through Segment 12.
-The first choice, Collegiate East, continues on through Segments 13 to 15, eventually emerging into Segment 16 at the Marshal Pass Trailhead.
+The first choice, Collegiate East, continues on through Segments 13 to 15, eventually emerging into Segment 16 at the Marshall Pass Trailhead.
 Cyclists who choose this route can expect approximately 76 miles of travel.

 Fork Choice 2: Collegiate West 1 to 5

 The second choice at the fork is Collegiate West, divided into 5 segments running for approximately 83.2 miles.
 It begins partway through Segment 12 and rejoins the main trail near the middle of Segment 15 at the ridge above South Fooses Creek.

 This last section of the Colorado Trail lasts approximately 212.7 miles.
 It begins at Segment 16 at the Marshall Pass Trailhead and continues to Junction Creek Trailhead in Durango.
 This part of the route is renowned both for its difficult terrain and elevation gains and for its stunning mountain views.
 Again, cyclists must observe wilderness detours.

 The Colorado Trail is one of the most challenging biking trails in the state, if not the country.
 This is partly due to its length.
 The average time it takes to cycle the entire route is 10-20 days, depending on the capacity of the cyclists and the desired pace.
 Trail users will need to spend significant time in advance planning their route.